SchokiCoder/book_modern_c/src/5_conditions.md

 the result as long as needed.

 At its heart, boolean is eyecandy.
-The same work could be achieved by just using an integer, and using 0 as false and 1 as true, but this _could_ be ambigous for the reader in some cases.
+The same work could be achieved by just using an integer, and using 0 as false and 1 as true, but this _could_ be ambiguous for the reader in some cases.
 A variable called "success" as a bool clearly conveys that there is either success or not.
 If it instead were an integer, this could also be interpreted to count the amount of successes.
-In that case, the name "succesful" would be more appropriate.
+In that case, the name "successful" would be more appropriate.

 ## Multiple conditions and more operators